 There have been plenty more times I’ve made a fool of myself in front of my class.
 I Charlie Brown-ed a marker because I could just not kick it out of the way, and all I wanted was for it not to be in the middle of the floor, and why are markers so difficult to kick anyway.
 I’ve openly referred to myself as an old cat lady which is as embarrassing as it is a fact.
 Once a little pack of my students saw me walking around town in my “Unseen University” sweatshirt, and immediately knew I am a colossal nerd because I had to explain it to them and suggest several books by Sir Terry Pratchett.

 The only benefit I can see from so consistently embarrassing myself in front of my kids is that they’re getting a painfully accurate picture of my personality.
 I started my first year teaching thinking I’d be the tough-but-fair authority figure who makes a few jokes on occasion, sugar-coated barbed wire.
-Instead, I’m more like a cynical Santa Claus because I’m jolly and wear a big coat and have a poofy beard, and I have a list of naughty or nice students, but I also think life is pain.
+Instead, I’m more like a goofy grandmother because I’m jolly and wear weird clothes and have white hair, and I also think life is pain.